jorbuedo/react-reactive-var/README.md

 - `ReactiveVar`

 ### *type* ReactiveVar
  - It's a function.
 Call it without parameters to get the value.
 Call it with a parameter to set the value.
+Also accepts a function to update the value from the current one.
  - `.subscribe` Attribute function.
 Call it with a handler to be called whenever the variable is updated.
 Returns an unsuscribe function.
  - `.unsuscribe` Attribute function.
 Call it with the same handler as the subscribe function to unsuscribe.